submariner-io/submariner-website/src/content/quickstart/openshift/_index.md

 ### Make your clusters ready for submariner

-Submariner gateways need to be able to accept traffic over ports 4500/UDP and 500/UDP when using IPSEC.
+Submariner gateway nodes need to be able to accept traffic over ports 4500/UDP and 500/UDP when using IPSEC.
 In addition we use port 4800/UDP to encapsulate traffic from the worker nodes to the gateway nodes and ensuring that Pod IP addresses are preserved.